This page covers all the features in the Deployments View of Appian Designer.

 B. Name: The name of the deployment.

-C. Type: The type of deployment (Direct or Manual).
+C. Type: The type of deployment (Direct, Manual, or External).

-F. Requested Date/Submitted Date: The date the package was deployed or sent for review.
+G. Requested On/Submitted On: The date the package was deployed or sent for review.

 If you want to approve deployments to higher environments before they’re applied, select the Require Review option in the Administration Console.
 This option requires an Appian developer to approve each incoming deployment request in the environment and it also allows you to set up a reviewer group.
 Appian recommends creating a reviewer group to ensure that the appropriate developers have permission to approve all incoming deployments (including new applications).